rivalrockets/rivalrockets.github.com/_posts/2011-07-17-thoughts-on-a-casual-magic-league.md

   * Casually with Friends
   * Online with the World!
-  * Organized play at “local” events, and occasionally larger regional gatherings i.e. FNM, Grand Prix’s etc.
+  * Organized play at "local" events, and occasionally larger regional gatherings i.e. FNM, Grand Prix’s etc.

 This post is about the first way.
 I’ve tried the other two ways, which can be fun, but are $$$.
 My goal is to organize a weekly/bi-weekly event that is fun but doesn’t cost a lot of money.